urbanadventurer/Android-PIN-Bruteforce/README.md

 ### Regular phone users

+- Try the top 20 PINs from the [DataGenetics PIN analysis][https://datagenetics.com/blog/september32012/index.html] that apparently unlocks 26.83% of phones.
 - Use an SMS lock-screen bypass app (requires app install before phone is locked)
 - Use Samsung Find My Mobile (requires you set it up before phone is locked)
 - Crash the Lock Screen UI (Android 5.0 and 5.1)